gavin-lb/gavin-lb/README.md

  - The front end is written in Typescript in the Vue3 framework.
 It:
    - is a SPA that using Vue Router,
    - utilises Vuetify library for UI components,
-   - uses vue3-chessboard component (a vue.js chessboard component library of which [I am a contributor](https://github.com/qwerty084/vue3-chessboard/commits?author=gavin-lb))
+   - uses vue3-chessboard (a vue.js component library of which [I am a contributor](https://github.com/qwerty084/vue3-chessboard/commits?author=gavin-lb))

 - The backend is written in Python using Flask.
 It:
    - implements a RESTful API,